Ish0506/Named_entity_recognition/README.md

 Regular expressions — Use regular expressions when the entity can be defined by a pattern.
 For example, credit card numbers are 16 digits beginning with a 4 (Visa), 5 (Mastercard), 6 (Discover), or 15 numbers beginning with a 34 or 37 (American Express).
 Regular expressions can reliably find these entities.

 This is a guided project.
+ The project comprises of 7 tasks.
+Namely,
+ 1. Importing libraries
+ 2.